- Good academic and disciplinary standing

 You are required to enroll in a full courseload and complete all exams and assignments associated with the course regardless of the credit you wish to receive on the program.
 Withdrawal from a course or failure to take/complete a final will be regarded as an unauthorized reduction in courseload and a violation of the academic policy.

-The minimum passing grade for this program is: 9/20
+The minimum passing grade is: C

 You are required to live in program housing.

 You have two housing options: